OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:9

 For it is written in the Law of Moses: “You shall not muzzle the ox while it is threshing.”
-God is not concerned about oxen, is He?
+Is God concerned only about oxen?

 ## 1 Corinthians 9:10